Choosing the best SSD for home usage is such a confusing task!. With marginal difference in cost, there are so many options available in market.

 Of course, I’ve also attached HDD performance, clearly it’ll show why you should upgrade to SSD from HDD. 😁

-Just look at the HUGE difference between HDD on left and middle to SSD on right!! 😂
+Just look at the HUGE difference between HDD (first 2 image) and SSD performance!! 😂

 How to choose the Best SSD for a home use?